TRACING DATA - DATA CITATION ROADMAP FOR FINLAND

 Director Petri Myllymäki, Helsinki Institute for Information Technology

 Information Specialist Susanna Nykyri, Helsinki University Library

-In addition, FCRD chair professor Pekka Orponen participates in the management group meetings and supervises the work as an FCRD liaison.
+In addition, FCRD chair professor Pekka Orponen participated in the management group meetings and supervised the work as an FCRD liaison.

 |Draft for Data Citation Roadmap for Finland.pdf (988 kB)

 |Draft for Data Citation Roadmap for Finland.docx (958 kB)

 |Poster Data Citation Roadmap for Finland.pdf (1.8 MB)

 Download the poster summarizing recommendations made in roadmap as PDF file.